Leib Glantz

-Leib Glantz (לייב גלאנץ; June 1, 1898 – January 27, 1964) was a Ukrainian-born lyrical tenor cantor (chazzan), composer, musicologist of Jewish music, writer, educator, and Zionist leader.
+Leib Glantz (לייב גלאנץ; June 1, 1898 – January 27, 1964) was a lyrical tenor cantor (chazzan), composer, musicologist of Jewish music, writer, educator, and Zionist leader.

-He was born in 1898 in Kyiv, Ukraine, then part of the Russian Empire.
+He was born in 1898 in Kiev, Russian Empire (now Kyiv, Ukraine).
 His father and both grandfathers were important cantors with Chassidic backgrounds.
 Leibele, as he was fondly nicknamed, was eight years old when he first appeared as a cantor in Kyiv.
 Word spread swiftly about the child prodigy, and he was engaged to appear in concerts all over Europe.
 In his teens he organized and conducted a large choir in his father's Talner Chassidic synagogue.

 Glantz studied piano with the Ukrainian pianist and composer, Nikolai Tutkovski, and later graduated in piano and composition under composer Reinhold Gliere at the Kyiv Music Conservatory.
 In those years Glantz traveled numerous times as a delegate to congresses of the He'Chalutz movement and to World Zionist Congresses.
 He also assumed the position of chief editor of the Labor Zionist newspaper Ard Un Arbeit.

 In July 1926, due to his intensive Zionist activism, and the growing antagonism towards the Jews by the Romanian regime in Bessarabia, Glantz left Eastern Europe.
 His plan was to immigrate to Palestine, which was then governed by the British, in order to join those of his Zionist friends who had already immigrated to Israel.
 However, he first traveled to the United States to record with RCA his compositions Shema Yisrael and Tal.
 He was invited to appear in New York, made a great impression and was offered a prestigious position as chief cantor of the Ohev Shalom synagogue in New York.

 In America Glantz continued to develop his musical education, under the guidance of professor Aspinol, the vocal teacher of the opera singers Enrico Caruso and Benjamino Gigli.